yycunc/iSMNN/README.md

                            iterations = 5, dims = 1:20, npcs = 30)
 ```

-***iSMNN*** function will return a Seurat object that contains the batch-corrected expression matrix for each batch
+***iSMNN*** function will return a Seurat object that contains the batch-corrected expression matrix for batches

 ```{r output from SMNNcorrect}
 # Output after correction for batch